How to Choose the Best Marketing Techniques

 If your prospective customer is in the decision-making stage of the buying cycle, then using marketing techniques that show him how your solution works, and building a relationship of trust and respect with him, will lead you to use nurturing techniques like free webinars, phone calls and personal emails.

 Want to learn more about the buying cycles and how you have to market differently to each type of prospective customer depending on where they are in the cycle?
 Pick up my free Discover The Missing Link ebook.
 It's geared towards selling to business owners, but the information in the ebook is easily adapted to selling to the general public.

 Marketing Products Versus Marketing Services

-If you are selling products not services, then you need a different mix of marketing techniques.
+If you are selling products, then you need a different mix of marketing techniques compared to when you're selling services.
 Before working with me, one of my private clients tried to use the same marketing techniques to sell both her services and her products - with poor results.
-People purchase services differently than they purchase products; therefore, you need a unique marketing campaign plan for selling your services and a completely different marketing campaign plan for selling products.

 Additional Things to Consider

-There is no silver bullet.
-Within each major category of marketing techniques, like social media marketing, there are a plethora of specific techniques to choose from.
-But knowing your audience, your time and money budgets, and your goals, and testing your results, you'll eventually choose the most productive techniques that you can use over and over again.
+Within each major category of marketing techniques, like social media marketing, there is a plethora of specific techniques to choose from.
+By knowing your audience, your time and money budgets, and your goals -- and testing your results -- you'll eventually choose the most productive techniques that you can use over and over again.